ewaldmire/ascender/docs/docsite/rst/quickstart/launch.rst

 For more details on the job results, refer to :ref:`ug_jobs`.

 Congratulations!
-Your Ascender installation is officially setup and running properly.
-To learn more about these Ascender features or to learn about administration tasks, the Ascender API, etc., refer to the following documentation sets:
+Your climber installation is officially setup and running properly.
+To learn more about these climber features or to learn about administration tasks, the climber API, etc., refer to the following documentation sets:

-- :ref:`Ascender User Guide <ug_start>`
+- :ref:`climber User Guide <ug_start>`
-- :ref:`Ascender Administration Guide <ag_start>`
+- :ref:`climber Administration Guide <ag_start>`
-- :ref:`Ascender API Guide<api_start>`
+- :ref:`climber API Guide<api_start>`
-- :ref:`Ascender Release Notes <releasenotes_start>`
+- :ref:`climber Release Notes <releasenotes_start>`
 - `Ansible Documentation`_

 .. _Ansible Documentation: http://docs.ansible.com/